TheCandidStartup/TheCandidStartup.github.io/_drafts/bootstrapping-npm-provenance-github-actions.md

 It failed again, but back to the authentication error.
 Which is really weird.

 On [further reading](https://docs.github.com/en/actions/using-workflows/reusing-workflows) it seems that workflow dispatch is more like a subroutine call than triggering an independent workflow.
-There's lots of complex language explaining which bits of content come from the calling workflow and which from the called workflow.
+There's lots of complex language explaining which bits of context come from the calling workflow and which from the called workflow.
 Maybe the resulting frankenstein combination has messed something up.

 I've also still got the problem where a publish failure results in failure of my Build CI workflow.